Drone warfare: Effects

-Scholarly opinions are mixed regarding the efficacy of drone strikes.
+Scholarly opinions are mixed regarding the efficacy of drone strikes, particularly targeted killings conducted by UCAVs such as MQ-1 Predator and MQ-9 Reaper drones.
 Some studies support that decapitation strikes to kill a terrorist or insurgent group's leadership limits the capabilities of these groups in the future, while other studies contradict this.
 Drone strikes are successful at suppressing militant behavior, though this response is in anticipation of a drone strike rather than as a result of one.
-Data from the US and Pakistan's joint counter-terrorism efforts show that militants cease communication and attack planning to avoid detection and targeting.
+Data from the U.S. and Pakistan's joint counter-terrorism efforts show that militants will cease communication and attack planning to avoid detection and targeting.

-Proponents of drone strikes assert that drone strikes are largely effective in targeting specific combatants.
+Proponents of UCAV drone strikes assert that such strikes are largely effective in targeting specific combatants.
 Some scholars argue that drone strikes reduce the amount of civilian casualties and territorial damage when compared to other types of military force like large bombs.
 Military alternatives to drone strikes, such as raids and interrogations, can be extremely risky, time-consuming, and potentially ineffective.
-Relying on drone strikes does not come without risks as U.S. drone usage sets an international precedent on extraterritorial and extrajudicial killings.
+However relying on drone strikes does not come without risks, as U.S. drone usage sets an international precedent on extraterritorial and extrajudicial killings.

-Latin America
+U.S. UCAVs regularly deploy the AGM-114 Hellfire missile, which has the R-9X variant that utilizes a kinetic warhead with pop-out blades instead of an explosive warhead, greatly reducing collateral damage while targeting specific people.

+Mexico

-In Mexico, Drug cartel drone operators are called "droneros" who are known to use bomb-dropping drones on enemy targets.
-The U.S has used drones to help conduct drug busts.
-The drones are implemented through secret missions to bust cartel leaders.
+In Mexico, drug cartel drone operators are called "droneros" who are known to use bomb-dropping drones on enemy targets.
+The United States has itself used drones to help conduct drug busts against cartel leadership inside Mexico.
+In Brazil, during Operation Containment, the drug cartel Comando Vermelho used drones and bombs against the police.

+Haiti

+In Haiti, the Viv Ansanm gang coalition has access to a variety of illegal weapons and are capable of deploying drones.